glide-browser/glide/src/glide/docs/api.md

 The `encoding` must currently be set to `"utf8"` as that is the only supported encoding.

 `ts:@example await glide.fs.read("github.css", "utf8");`

+{% api-heading id="glide.fs.write" %}
+glide.fs.write(path, contents): Promise<void>
+{% /api-heading %}

+Write to the file at the given path.

+Relative paths are resolved relative to the config directory, if no config directory is defined then relative paths are not allowed.

+If the path has parent directories that do not exist, they will be created.

+The `contents` are written in utf8.

+`ts:@example await glide.fs.write("github.css", ".copilot { display: none !important }");`

 {% api-heading id="glide.fs.exists" %}
 glide.fs.exists(path): Promise<boolean>